splunk/public-o11y-docs/gdi/opentelemetry/otel-upgrade.rst

 The installer script uses one of the supported package managers to install the Collector, for example apt or yum.

-However, configuration files aren't overridden, so you need to update them manually before the backward compatibility is dropped.
+When you update the Collector using the official packages, configuration files are never overridden.
+If you need to update the configuration after an update, edit them manually before backward compatibility is dropped.

 Upgrade guidelines
 =================================